createcandle/configuration-files/boot/firmware/readme.txt

 # RECOVERY
-From Candle 2.0.2 onwards Candle has a built-in recovery partition.
+Candle version 2.0 has a built-in recovery partition.
 Booting into that will normally start a process which downloads and installs the latest version of Candle.
 It fully replaces the system partition with a downloaded disk image, and similarly copies files over the boot partition too.
 It does not change the recovery partition or user data partition.

 It is possible to boot into recovery without starting the update process; creating the file candle_recovery_type.txt with the string 'nothing' inside will cause the recovery to do nothing.
 It also won't copy the hostname, so (currently) you may login in to the recovery system with: ssh root@candleupdate.local and password 'smarthome'.

+Candle 3.0 has swiched to a new "A-B" updating system, so that feature will only be available until you install a sytem update.
+After that you can switch back to running an older version of Candle instead.

 # EMERGENCY RECOVERY
 Another last ditch attempt you could try if the recovery option doesn't work or is unavailable: using the recovery version of cmdline.txt.
 It will boot the system into a bash shell.
 Note that the filesystem will be in read-only mode, but you can remount it if you need to make changes: